 - Create Content That Can Be Consumed From Anywhere

 Make a COVID-19 statement on your homepage

 If Coronavirus has affected how you do business, you need to let you customers/clients know.
 Whether you’re working from home, moved to selling online, or made any other changes, make it front and centre of your website homepage and keep your customers up to date.
 Buyers love brand clarity and transparency and will appreciate your honesty.

 Top Tip: Use the call to action on your COVID-19 statement to direct people to your new e-commerce ability, your new delivery service, or other alterations in your services.

-Small business success is often based off being able to turn challenges into opportunities.
+Small business success is often based on being able to turn challenges into opportunities.
 Take this time to understand where you place within your industry, get to know and evaluate your current strengths and weaknesses and map out what you can do to enhance the good points, and improve the bad.
 There may be a variety of things threatening your business right now, but what skills and assets do you have to help your company rise above?

 Innovate your inventory

 If you’re in the e-commerce business, this is a great time to either expand your product range or really drill down on your niche.
 For example, have you noticed how Vistaprint have started selling face coverings?
 Use this time to diversify your product range or upgrade your e-commerce platform and pricing features.
 Now is the time to invest in your online abilities.

 Create content that can be consumed from anywhere

 Deliver online training videos, presentations, lectures, etc and embed these on your website.
 If you were previously relying on face-to-face interaction to sell your products and services, now is the time to turn on the charm to the webcam.
 We’re not suggesting anything seedy, don’t worry…